tino-michael/stock_market/wheel_profits/README.md

 document (`-s`, which can be online).
 You can provide an end date if you like (`-e`), by default the current day will be used.
 The dates are assumed to be formatted according to ISO: YYYY-MM-DD; but this can be overwritten (`-f`).
-By default, the tally is calculated in weekly intervalls but can be switched to monthly (`-m`).
+By default, the tally is calculated in weekly intervals but can be switched to monthly (`-m`).
 If there are sheets (or tabs) in the document you don't want to read in, you can skip them with `-t`.
 In the spreadsheets, I also enter buy, sell and LEAPS orders, but I don't want those to end up in the calculation in here, so you can skip "actions" that contain a certain